-- Students in this program study the field of social work from a generalist’s perspective, being exposed to both micro-level and macro-level knowledge and skills.
+- Students in this social work bachelor degree study the field of social work from a generalist’s perspective, being exposed to both micro-level and macro-level knowledge and skills.

 - Students will learn about working with marginalized populations in community settings, understanding and influencing public policy, as well as applying social justice principles in their everyday work.

-- Graduates of the program have both the breadth and depth of knowledge and skills in social work sought after by employers.
+- Graduates of the bachelor’s degree in social work have both the breadth and depth of knowledge and skills in social work sought after by employers.

-Graduates of this program can be hired into a variety of careers that receive state and federal funding and be reimbursable for agencies under many insurances.
-Graduates are eligible for licensure with a BSW in the state of Michigan as well as many other states across the country, a luxury not afforded to any other human service/psychology providers in Michigan.
-Graduates from a BSW program are also eligible to apply to accelerated Master’s programs, expediting their path to credentialing/licensing.
-Students seeking employment in the Human Services field can work in a variety of settings, such as schools, clinical practices, MDHHS, early on, juvenile justice centers/prisons, hospitals/health centers, non-profit organizations, etc.
+Graduates of this bachelor of social work degree can be hired into a variety of careers that receive state and federal funding and be reimbursable for agencies under many insurances.
+Graduates from a bachelor's in social work are also eligible to apply to accelerated Master’s programs, expediting their path to credentialing/licensing.
+Students seeking employment in the human services field can work in a variety of settings, such as schools, clinical practices, MDHHS, early on, juvenile justice centers/prisons, hospitals/health centers, non-profit organizations, etc.

-The Baker College Bachelor of Science in Social Work is a 4-year, 120 credit hours program.
+The Baker College bachelor degree in social work is a 4-year, 120 credit hours program.
 The program includes 30 hours in general education, 15 hours of general electives, 75 hours in pre-core and core courses, and an internship.
-Program courses include Human Behavior and Social Environment, Culture, Ethnicity, Institutionalized Inequality in Social Work Practice, Social Work Leadership and Administration, and an internship.
+Bachelor in social work courses include Human Behavior and Social Environment, Culture, Ethnicity, Institutionalized Inequality in Social Work Practice, Social Work Leadership and Administration, and an internship.

 Introduction to Culture, Ethnicity, and Institutionalized Inequality in Social Work Practice